-During the quarter, the net interest margin on our credit portfolio (which represents the weighted average asset yield less the weighted average secured financing cost of funds, as adjusted to include the effect of actual and accrued periodic payments on interest rate swaps used to hedge the assets) increased to 2.86% from 2.66%, driven by higher asset yields, partially offset by a higher cost of funds.
+During the quarter the net interest margin on our credit portfolio, including the effect of actual and accrued periodic payments on interest rate swaps used to hedge the assets, decreased to 2.64% from 2.76%.
 We continued to benefit from positive carry on our interest rate swap hedges, where we overall receive a higher floating rate and pay a lower fixed rate.